s-gbz/grilborzer.github.io/_posts/2020-07-28-morning-pages-part-2.md

 (Cleaning the bathroom was _not_ related to my breakfast) Anyways, the day started well so far!

-**I think** .. about a pottential topic for a blogpost - "**Handling Fight or Flight as a developer**".
+**I think** .. about a potential topic for a blogpost - "**Handling Fight or Flight as a developer**".
 I'm also thinking about a little project to catch **spelling mistakes in Markdown** files.
-Is there such a Github Action/ CI component?
+Is there such a GitHub Action/ CI component?

 **It took** ..
 45 minutes today.
 Transitioning onto the third page required a bit of **imagination** today, but **it was worth it**.

-**I want to** .. finish and publish my recent draft on mindfullness today!
+**I want to** .. finish and publish my recent draft on mindfulness today!
 (Wow, the exclamation mark means I'm serious)

 # "Is it better to write at home?" - 20.07.2020
 **I <s>feel</s> felt** ..  irritable, because I didn't have breakfast, started writing in a shaky bus and had to finish writing at my work desk.